 - ½ cup Roasted Peanuts Powdered

-- 5 – 7 Green Chilies chopped or 1 – 1 ½ tbsp. chopped green chilies (I used 7, adjust to tolerance level)
+- 1 – 1 ½ tbsp chopped Green Chilies I used 7 and adjust to tolerance level

 - Oil for deep frying

-- Lightly wash sabudana and soak it in ½ – 1 cup of water.
+Lightly wash sabudana and soak in ½ – 1 cup of water.
 Don’t add too much water, just enough to soak the sabudana.
 I soaked it with ½ a cup of water and 4 hour hours later, water was absorbed.
-I think it was ready to use to but I wasn’t.
-I was tied up with some other work.
-So I added additional ½ cup of water soaked it for another 2 hours.
-Before preparing the vada, drain the water and put the sabudana in a strainer or a colander until ready to use.
-I drained the water and went ahead with the rest of prep.
+So I added additional ½ cup of water and soaked for another 2 hours.

-- Dry roast peanuts, cool and remove the skin of the peanuts by rubbing between your palms or rub them in the plate with your hand.
-Powder the peanuts.
-Mine was not fine powder but not very coarse either.
-I also had a few broken peanuts, which can be seen in the pictures.
-I would recommend powder but did not mind chewing on the broken nuts either.
+Dry roast peanuts, cool and remove the skin of the peanuts by rubbing between palms or rub them in the plate with your hand.

-- Mix together all the ingredients, including the sabudana.
-Do not mix or knead too much as we do not want mushy sabudana and the vada mixture should not be too sticky.
+Mix together all the ingredients, including the sabudana.
+Do not over mix, which could result in a mushy sabudana.
+Vada mixture should not be too sticky either.